awslabs/amazon-redshift-utils/src/SimpleReplay/README.md

 # Simple Replay README

-**Please note that this is the README for Simpe Replay - Version 2.**

 ## Introduction

-The Simple Replay tool enables customers to easily conduct what-if analysis and evaluate how their workload will perform in different scenarios.
-For example, customers can use the tool to benchmark their actual workload on a new instance type like RA3, evaluate a new feature, or different cluster configurations.
-The new version of Simple Replay enhances existing Simple Replay tool by providing following additional functionalities:
+Customers are always trying to reproduce issues or workloads from clusters or to do what-if scenarios.
+A customer can easily clone a production cluster, but replicating the workload is more complicated.
+Simple Replay was created to bridge that gap.
+Simple Replay V2 enhances existing Simple Replay tool by providing following additional functionalities:

 * Ability to mimic COPY and UNLOAD workloads.
 * Ability to execute the transactions and queries in the same time interval as executed in the source cluster.